enebular/docs/en/InfoMotion/InfoTypeIntroduction.md

 - [See here for creating an InfoType](./InfoMotionTool.md)
 - [See here for uploading a created InfoType to enebular](./UploadInfoType.md)

-InfoType that are uploaded can be seen on enebular.
+InfoTypes that are uploaded can be seen on enebular.

 ![](https://i.gyazo.com/9e7c26c3948b2ebbd77734439afdcc63.png)